 My Vitruvi diffuser sets the tone with nostalgic notes of their organic rosemary essential oil that expresses a grounding duality of being herbal and woodsy.
 Texture and tone worthy of celebration.
 Some of the essential parts of my skincare routine seem to focus more on the second half of the word.

-My hands seem to have a mind of their own and, not surprisingly, have fallen in love with the new linen wash towels from the like-minded neighbours, Flax Sleep.
+My hands seem to have a mind of their own and, not surprisingly, have fallen in love with the new linen wash towels from the like-minded neighbours, Wilet.
 As someone who is visually inclined, in my younger years, I admit I selected products based on aesthetics, even when I lacked results (which is a normal human response when you aren't sure what you're looking for).

 As a professional makeup artist working in film, I experienced many products while problem-solving skin related issues on a much larger scale than just my own.
 Ironically enough, the deeper I was into my makeup career, the less makeup I wore.
 After watching my texture disappear and a completely even tone appear, I found my skin at the center of daily conversations, which resulted in the morning of East 29th (the period of first development).